espocrm/documentation/administration/bpm-activities.md

 ### Resolution

 It's possible to read the resolution of the passed user task within diverging gateways or conditional events, making ramification in the process flow.
+User Task resolution is avaible in conditions of geteways and conditional events.

 ### Canceling